 And, best of all, the daily failures began to diminish.
 And consistency of thought and behavior began to rise.
 And maturity, began to show up in my walk.

-And eventually, the basic question changed entirely.
-It went from, "How can I rise above daily sinful failures," to "How can I be more polished and fruitful in my character?"
+And eventually, the basic daily question changed entirely.
+It went from, "How can I rise above my daily sinful failures?" to "How can I be more polished in my character?"

-To be sure, that overwrite was in primordial or infant form.
+To be sure, that overwrite came in primordial, or infant, form.
 But, even in that earliest form, it began to supply me with a very effective and very natural form of empowerment over my more base self.

-And, once our base inner self is faced down and vanquished by the power of the Living Christ as He lives within the believer, then this transformative growth process becomes new daily legacy of the believer.
-And, through this wonderous process, we mover toward an ever more mature oneness with the God who created.
-And, it is entirely thanks to the Living Christ and His shared vitality.
+And, once I was able to consistently faced down my own baseness by the power of the Living Christ, then this transformative character growth became my new daily legacy.
+And, through this Christ-empowered process, my daily pursuit has now become an ever more mature oneness of heart with the God who created.
+And, it is entirely thanks to the Living Christ.

 "For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life." - The Apostle Paul